-Our Deputy DSLs are Pam Ellis and Trudie Jowett.
+Our Deputy DSLs are Pam Ellis, Trudie Jowett, Ed Pearson-Shaul and Jamie Philo.

-Pam Ellis and Trudie Jowett are trained to the same level as the DSL and, in the absence of the DSL, carry out those functions necessary to ensure the ongoing safety and protection of pupils.
-In the event of the long-term absence of the DSL, the deputy(s) will assume all of the functions above.
+Pam Ellis, Trudie Jowett, Ed Pearson-Shaul and Jamie Philo are trained to the same level as the DSL and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
+In the event of the long-term absence of the DSL, the deputy will assume all of the functions above.